GoogleCloudPlatform/cortex-data-foundation/README.md

 In addition to the `CORTEX-CUSTOMER` tags, you may need to further customize the content to add business rules, add other datasets and join them with existing views or tables, reuse the provided templates to call additional APIs, modify deployment scripts, apply further data mesh concepts, etc.  You may also need to slightly adapt some tables or landed APIs to include additional fields not included in our standard.
 We recommend committing all of these changes with a clear tag in the code to your own fork or clone of our git repositories.

 We recommend adopting a CICD pipeline that works for your organization, to keep these enhancements tested and your overall solution in a reliable, robust state.
-A simple pipeline can reuse our `cloudbuild*.yaml` scripts to trigger end to end deployment periodically, or based on git operations depending on your repository of choice by [automating builds](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers).
+A simple pipeline can reuse our `cloudbuild*.yaml` scripts to trigger end-to-end deployment periodically, or based on git operations depending on your repository of choice by [automating builds](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers).
 Using automated testing with your own sample data will help ensure the models always produce what you expect every time someone commits a change.
-The `config.json` file plays an important role in defining different sets of projects and datasets for development, staging and production environments.
+The `config.json` file plays an important role in defining different sets of projects and datasets for development, staging, and production environments.

 Tagging your own changes visibly in your fork or clone of a repository together with some deployment and testing automation will be very helpful when performing upgrades.
 Check out this [guide for upgrade instructions](https://github.com/GoogleCloudPlatform/cortex-data-foundation/blob/main/docs/upgrade_recommendations/upgrade_recommendations.md).